Skip to content

 Oxbridge Application support (5th / Year 2)

 An extensive support programme is provided for students who are potentially interested in applying for degree courses at either the University of Oxford or University of Cambridge.
-The programme commences during the induction and enrolment periods for students wishing to receive specialist coursing advice.
-Throughout the first year of study a specialist team of staff provide briefings and general information, organise support from former students currently studying at Oxford and Cambridge, provide one to one support, guidance and advice, including helping students apply for conferences and study days.
-Subject support is also provided including support in preparation for the extra tests Oxford and Cambridge set for a number of chosen degree courses (taken in November).
-A visit to Cambridge during the Spring Term including Emmanuel College is organised.
-Students receive support throughout the application stage, as well as preparing them for the interviews in December.
-A Moodle Oxbridge facility is provided – and up to date and useful materials are regularly posted.
-All arts subject Oxbridge applicants are advised to undertake an Extended Project Qualification (EPQ) towards the end of Year 1.
+Support is available during the induction and enrolment periods for students wishing to receive specialist coursing advice.
+Throughout the first year of study specialist staff provide briefings and general information, organise support from former students currently studying at Oxford and Cambridge, provide one to one support, guidance and advice, including encouraging students to apply for supercurricular opportunities.
+Students receive support throughout the application stage, including preparing them for interviews in December of their second year.
+A Moodle Oxbridge facility is provided.
+All Arts subject Oxbridge applicants are advised to undertake an Extended Project Qualification (EPQ) towards the end of Year 1.
 Some Science applicants will also be advised to complete an EPQ.
-Any students wishing more details should speak to Ian MacNaughton (Principal) or Adam Bantick (regarding Arts applications) or Dan Stebbings (regarding STEM applications).
+Any students wishing more details should speak to David Lennon (re Arts applications) or Miriam Payne (re STEM applications).

 Pre-foundation Art (4th / Year 2)